 Many people focus on one macro while neglecting others, but true optimization comes from synergy.
 For example, sports nutrition for endurance athletes must include adequate carbohydrates to fuel the work, while recovery protocols should always prioritize protein.
 Essential fatty acids, like omega-3s, are particularly important for high-performers, as they help manage inflammation and support cognitive health.

-Time Your Meals Strategically
+How to Time Your Meals for Better Results

 Once you know what to eat, the next level of optimization is knowing when to eat.
 Strategic meal timing can dramatically impact your energy levels during a workout and how quickly you recover afterward.
 This isn’t about rigid, inconvenient schedules; it’s about understanding how to fuel your body around your key activities.
 For example, consuming easily digestible carbohydrates before a training session ensures your muscles have readily available energy, preventing that mid-workout slump.